yctercero/yctercero.github.io/_posts/2016-09-05-data-structures-stacks.markdown

 ![/downloads/stack.png](/downloads/stack.png){:class="img-responsive"}

+I'll keep touching on some data structures every couple days.

 When I heard we would be learning data structures at HackReactor, what came to mind was the demagogan from 'Stranger Things'.
 Data structures seemed like this incredibly complex, kinda intimidating topic that I knew I couldn't ignore.
 And yes, data strucutres can definitely get complex, which is why we start small and go from there.
 If a particular data structure interests you, dig deeper!